Shyam-Agarwal1/angular/aio/content/guide/testing.md

 toggles the light's _on/off_ state and sets the message appropriately.

 This component class has no dependencies.
-To test a service with no dependencies, you create it with `new`, poke at its API, and assert expectations on its public state.
+To test a component with no dependencies, you create it with `new`, poke at its API, and assert expectations on its public state.
 Do the same with the component class.